 As the facilitator of the process I tried to remain neutral.
 To an outsider the answer might be a clear, many would think this would be a waste of precious executive time, but what was really happening was much more than simply a pedantic debate about a ‘comma ‘.
 The team was actually involved in an engaging discussion about deeper core values, and you could say the comma was just the tip of the iceberg.
 This debate revealed critical differences in thinking about who the company really is and what it actually stands for.
 This process was even more important in this situation, as the Vision Mission Values (VMV) had to then be translated into a second language, so the drilling down to the core values and how they could best be represented in words was essential.

-: the power of the process
+More than words: the power of the process

 If a VMV is not clear at the board / executive level, how would the average employee know what the critical values are and how to action them?
 Flowery words are often thrown around in VMV sessions, and they do not always lead to practical actions.
 A lack of clarity in VMV statements can block employees from identifying and measuring appropriate behaviours effectively, ultimately rendering these statements confusing or at worst useless.
 When Wilson Learning surveyed 25,000 employees from the finance and tech industries, the respondents said they wanted a leader who could, "Convey clearly what the work unit is trying to do."
 This visioning session gave the CEO the chance to communicate clearly to listening ears.